LogtalkDotOrg/logtalk3/tests/prolog/unicode/NOTES.md

 - `read` mode: the default is `bom(true)`, i.e. perform BOM detection and use the corresponding encoding if a BOM is found.
 If no BOM is detected, then use the `encoding/1` option if present and the default encoding otherwise.
-When a `bom(false)` option is present, no BOM detection is performed and a BOM at the beginning of the stream is to be interpreted as a ZERO WIDTH NON-BREAKING SPACE (ZWNBSP).
+When a `bom(false)` option is present, no BOM detection is performed, an `encoding/1` is required if the file encoding is different from the default encoding, and a BOM at the beginning of the stream is to be interpreted as a ZERO WIDTH NON-BREAKING SPACE (ZWNBSP).

 The `bom/1` option is ignored when not using a Unicode encoding.